chronoDave/tic-bundle/README.md

 ## Usage

 ```
+// Yarn
 yarn start

+// Npm
+npm start
 ```

 ## Configuration

 Configuration is optional, `tic80-bundle` will watch `src` by default and output `build.js` in the current directory. `ignore` directory and files containing `ignore` are ignored by default.
+The buildfile itself is also ignored

 `config.json`: